AndrewJBateman/angular-api-countries/README.md

       result => this.result = result
     ));
 }
 ```

 ## :cool: Features

-* Angular httpClient used to get data from an API.
+* Angular httpClient used to get data from an API and no API key is required.

 ## :clipboard: Status & To-Do List

-* Status: Working, but menus not working.
+* Status: Working, except menus.
 Updated may 2021.
 * To-Do: Nothing

 ## :clap: Inspiration